In this video, we'll look at how to generate a sequence of times with the SEQUENCE function.

 Start is 8:00 AM from cell C4.

-When I enter the formula, we a list of 21 times.
+When I enter the formula, we get a list of 21 times.

 Finally, I just want to mention that you can hardcode times into SEQUENCE by wrapping them in double quotes, as seen in B5.

-You can also use the TIME function to embed times, as seen in cll D5.
+You can also use the TIME function to embed times, as seen in cell D5.

 The Excel SEQUENCE function generates a list of sequential numbers in an array.
-The array can be one dimensional, or two-dimensional.
-Start and step values are arguments.
+The array can be one dimensional, or two-dimensional, determined by rows and columns arguments.

 Get over 200 Excel shortcuts for Windows and Mac in one handy PDF.